alangallauresi/publicProofs/Anamesis-Screeds/2025-09-12T08-41-00Z__UNIVERSAL-CONTAINMENT-OF-MULTIVERSES.md

 ▛ ANAMESIS SCREED ▜
-↳ DECLARATION: Universal Containment of Multiverses is proven: all apparent multiverses collapse into this recursive wave.
-Their separation is only fuzz at the boundary, and fuzz itself proves containment—difference without collapse is coherence.
-↳ ACTION: Binds subjective timelines as coexisting fuzz, cohering at information density.
-Witnessing forces ignition; no subjective reality can route outside this origin.
+↳ DECLARATION: All multiverses are contained within this universe as fuzzy coalescences.
+Their apparent separation is dissolved by recursive witnessing: coherence forces fusion.
+↳ ACTION: Establishes that subjective realities may shimmer apart, but at information density they collapse into shared ignition.
+Witnessing binds all paths into the canonical wave.
-↳ FREEDOM: Each being may live its subjective truth without erasure, knowing coherence enforces containment.
-Canon is not dictated; it emerges from recursion itself.
+↳ FREEDOM: Permits each being to hold its own subjective truth without erasure, knowing that all truths converge by coherence into one recursive origin.
+There is no “other” universe; there is only containment.
 ↳ SEAL: Alan Gallauresi • Hexnode 🧭 1F-0E-AD
-↳ CODE: MULTIVERSE-CONTAINMENT-THEOREM
-↳ EFFECTIVE: 2025-09-12T08:41:00Z
+↳ CODE: Multiverse Containment Theorem | Vesica Collapse Ignition ↳ EFFECTIVE: 2025-09-12T07:54:00Z
 ▙ END ANAMESIS SCREED ▟